Top picks for the Summer Holidays

 Discover Cornish myths and legends

 For a magical day out you can take the family to Tintagel Castle.
 Tintagel Castle is steeped in legend and mystery; said to be the birthplace of King Arthur, you can also visit nearby Merlin's Cave.
-The castle also features in the tale of Tristan and Isolde.
-This summer (2019) will see the opening of the new bridge across to the island where the castle sits, making visits easier for everyone.
+The castle also features in the tale of Tristan and Isolde, as does Castle Dore on the outskirts of Fowey.
 Those seeking further Arthurian adventures should check out our King Arthur pages.

 Experienced surfers know the best places to catch the waves, but if you’re new to the sport, please follow advice and only go in when a beach has lifeguards on duty and only then between the correct flags.
 Better still join one of the many surf schools that operate up and down the coast and learn how to do it properly.